Qcombo: A Python Package for Automated Commutator Calculations of Quantum Many-Body Operators: Package Description

 \subsubsection{Output}

-For an arbitrary many-body commutator $ R^{(k)} = [G^{(m)}, H^{(n)}]^{(k)} $ that contracts to a k-body operator, we aim to obtain the expression of corresponding matrix element for the resulting k-body operator.
+For an arbitrary many-body commutator $ R^{(k)} = [G^{(m)}, H^{(n)}]^{(k)} $ that contracts to a k-body operator, we aim to obtain the expression for the matrix element of the resulting k-body operator.
 In the code, this is achieved by the function \lstinline{getEquationLatexStrFromExpr(expr, left_body, right_body, contractionBase)}.
-Here, \lstinline{expr} is the input expression for the $k$-body contracted term; \lstinline{left_body} and \lstinline{right_body} are the bodies of the left and right operators in the commutator, respectively; and \lstinline{contractionBase} is the symbol used for the matrix element of the resulting contracted operator.
+Here, \lstinline{expr} is the input expression for the $k$-body contracted term; \lstinline{left_body} and \lstinline{right_body} characterize the left and right operators in the commutator, respectively; and \lstinline{contractionBase} is the symbol used for the matrix element of the resulting contracted operator.
 The function converts the contracted expression into an explicit equation for the matrix element.
 Its workflow is as follows: \begin{enumerate} \item From the indices of the operator symbol “A” in the expression, identify the output indices of the contracted term; the remaining indices are treated as summation indices.

 \item Note that the combinatorial prefactors arising from the definitions of the operators were not taken into account in the preceding derivation.
 These factors must be included in the final expression.
 In general, for a $k$-body operator induced from the commutator of an $m$-body and an $n$-body operator, an additional multiplicative factor of $\dfrac{(k!)^2}{(m!)^2 (n!)^2}$ is required.
 As a specific example, for $m=1, n=2$ and $k=1$, this factor is 1/4, which exactly cancels the factor of $4$.